AndyMcAliley/DoZen/README.md

 Once you've averaged several stations, you can export those locations as a csv.
 You can also export all the receiver z3d file metadata in one large csv.

-To view an interactive timeline of SubTER CSEM data in a browser window: edit scripts/timeline_settings.csv to point to the relevant directories and files.
+To view an interactive timeline of CSEM data in a browser window: edit scripts/timeline_settings.csv to point to the relevant directories and files.
 Open a terminal in the DoZen folder, then
 ```